Bath

 Oban, Scotland

 We came to Oban to make use of the ferry service to the outer islands.
 We had a boat tour leaving from the Isle of Mull.
-We boarded the ferry in Oban at 0630 and arrived on Mull at 0730.
-We took a 45 minute taxi across the island that turned into a wonderful experience as the driver shared interesting stories about his childhood in Lithuania.
+At 0630 we boarded the ferry in Oban arriving 50 minutes later.
+Not knowing how to actually get off the ferry, the cook helped point us to the vehicle level where we could walk off the ramp.
+We took a 45 minute taxi across the Isle of Mull that turned into a wonderful experience as the driver shared interesting stories about his childhood in Lithuania.
+He even did an impromptu stop to share his favorite overlook.

 A few months back we had booked the “Big Bird” tour with Turus tours, they take the group to Isle of Lunga in the Trishnish Isles and is the only tour that gives you 4 hours to spend with the puffins.